openhab/openhab-addons/bundles/org.openhab.binding.siemenshvac/README.md

 Discovery of HVAC device inside your PAC (controller of type RVS...) have to be done through the Scan button inside the binding.
 Go to the Thing page, click on the "+" button, select the SiemensHVAC binding, and then click Scan.
 Your device should appear on the page after a few seconds.
-Only test in real condition with RVS41.813/327 have beend done, but it should work with all other type as the api interface is standard.
+Only test in real conditions with RVS41.813/327 have been done, but it should work with all other types as the API interface is standard.

 ## Bridge Configuration